Table Of Contents

 Is Aqueous Film Forming Foam Still Used?

-Unfortunately, toxic PFAS-based firefighting foam is still being used at a variety of airports across the country, both for military and commercial use.
+Unfortunately, toxic PFAS-based firefighting foam is still being used at various airports across the country, both for military and commercial use.

 However, the Department of Defense is researching safe PFAS-free foam alternatives and has limited the use of AFFF to emergency responses.